-Identification numbers (pinnies, bridle numbers, etc.) must be worn in a prominent manner on competitors/mounts, as designated by rally officials.
-Pinnies must be worn at all times in the barn area.
-Competitor nametags must be worn at all times, except when mounted.
+Identification numbers (pinnies, bridle numbers, etc.) must be worn in a prominent manner on the competitor or mount, as designated by rally officials.
+Pinnies must always be worn in the barn area.
+Competitor nametags must always be worn, except when mounted.